KluK-K/JetDrift/README.md

 # JetDrift
-A concise toolkit for studying jet drift and Fourier-v₁ unfolding in high-energy particle collisions.
+A concise toolkit for studying jet drift and Fourier unfolding in high-energy particle collisions.
 This repository hosts ROOT macros, C++ code, and Python scripts to:

 - Build and combine response matrices (8×32 → 5×32 bins)
 - Perform Bayes and SVD unfolding with RooUnfold